2. Cleanup and Investigation

 blood.
 Looks like both the machinist and the builder missed it.
 I took

-it off.
 Decided to take the rust off the crankshaft by submerging it

 in Evapo-Rust so, I cleaned up my tire leak testing tub that is just